apache/directory-fortress-realm/REALM-HOST-SETUP.md

  *Fortress Realm follows standard Java EE security semantics.*

-2. Redeploy web application to Tomcat.
+2. Redeploy web app to Tomcat.

-3. Login to the web application.
-Users that successfully authenticate and have activated role(s) listed in auth-constraints have access to all resources matching the url-pattern(s).
+3. Login to the web app.
+Users that successfully authenticate and have role(s) listed in **auth-constraint** may access resources matching the **url-pattern**.

-4. Verify that fortress realm is operating properly by viewing the Tomcat server log:
+4. Verify that the fortress realm is operating properly by viewing the Tomcat server log:

  ```
  tail -f -n10000 $TOMCAT_HOME/logs/catalina.out